 One of our greatest quests in life is to find what makes us happy and live our life from that place of happiness.

-While we may have different ideas on what makes us happy, there may be things we are doing, without realising it, that may be preventing us from experiencing greater levels of happiness.
+While we may have different ideas on what makes us happy, there may be things we’re doing, without realising it, that may prevent us from experiencing greater levels of happiness.

 Being happy is a choice.
 If we have habits that cultivate happiness, we’ll experience it more.
-On the other hand, if we have unhealthy or destructive habits, we’ll find it difficult to experience happiness on an ongoing basis.
+If we have unhealthy or destructive habits, we’ll find it difficult to experience happiness on an ongoing basis.

-Many years ago, I had a succesful corporate career, which allowed me to have all the material successes I wanted, however I never felt a sense of true happiness and fulfilment.
+Many years ago, I had a successful corporate career, which allowed me to have all the material successes I wanted, however I never felt a sense of true happiness and fulfilment.

-Interestingly, when I reflect back on the things I was doing during that period of my life, I had many unsupportive habits that were affecting my emotional state, which in turn, affected my level of happiness.
+Interestingly, when I reflect on the things I was doing during that period of my life, I had many unsupportive habits that were affecting my emotional state, which affected my level of happiness.

-Quite often, we believe that happiness is something to be pursued and can only be experienced when we achieve something or a certain condition is met in our lives.
-The truth is happiness is something that comes from within and if we don’t have that, then nothing externally will ever give us the happiness we are seeking.
+Often, we believe happiness is something to be pursued and can only be experienced when we achieve something or a certain condition is met in our lives.
+The truth is happiness is something that comes from within and if we don’t have that, nothing externally will ever give us the happiness we are seeking.

 Our daily habits and behaviours influences our level of happiness.

-Here are ten habits to be aware of that may be destroying our happiness now.
-Once we are aware of these habits, we can implement strategies to deal with them, so that we can experience greater levels of happiness in any given moment.
+Here are ten habits to be aware of that may be destroying your happiness now.
+Once you’re aware of these habits, you can implement strategies to deal with them, so you can experience greater levels of happiness in any moment.

 - You keep comparing yourself to others.
 It’s very rare for us to compare ourselves to others and conclude we are exactly the same.
 We’ll either believe we are better off or worse off than them.
 Comparing ourselves to others often triggers thoughts we are not “something” enough — not smart enough, not rich enough, not talented enough, etc., all of which generate negative thoughts and emotions.